-Any Attacks other than those mentioned in section 7.
-Attacks with malicious or excessive contact.

-Top of the head

-Falling or dropping to the floor without due cause.

-Back of the torso (Kidneys and spine)

-Top of the shoulders

-Neck: Front, sides, back

-Below the belt (Except for Foot Sweeps)

-Continue after the Command "Stop" or the end of the round has been sounded

-Turn one's back to the opponent, running away, deliberately falling down.

-All blind, uncontrolled techniques in general

-Back of the Head

-Groin

-Attack with the knee, elbow, knife-hand, head-butts, thumb and shoulder.

-Wrestling and ducking below opponent's waist.

-Throwing

-Attacking an opponent who is falling to the floor or is already on the floor, that is, as soon as one hand or knee touches the floor.

-Leaving the Fighting Area (Exits).

-Continue after the Command "Stop" or "Break" or the end of the round has been sounded.
-Oil on the face or the body A fighter spits out his mouth-guard voluntarily, Ground Attacks A fighter cannot attack an opponent on the ground.
-The central referee is responsible for stopping the match immediately when one of the two fighters touches the floor with any part of the body apart from his feet.
-Stomps to the head or body of a downed Fighter can lead to minus points or disqualification (Judges decide by majority decision).
-Unsportsmanlike-like conduct.
+- Any Attacks other than those mentioned in section 7. - Attacks with malicious or excessive contact. - Top of the head - Falling or dropping to the floor without due cause. - Back of the torso (Kidneys and spine) - Top of the shoulders - Neck: Front, sides, back - Below the belt (Except for Foot Sweeps) - Continue after the Command "Stop" or the end of the round has been sounded - Turn one's back to the opponent, running away, deliberately falling down. - All blind, uncontrolled techniques in general - Back of the Head - Groin - Attack with the knee, elbow, knife-hand, head-butts, thumb and shoulder. - Wrestling and ducking below opponent's waist. - Throwing - Attacking an opponent who is falling to the floor or is already on the floor, that is, as soon as one hand or knee touches the floor. - Leaving the Fighting Area (Exits). - Continue after the command "Stop" or "Break" or the end of the round has been sounded. - Oil on the face or the body - The fighter spits out their mouth-guard voluntarily, - Ground Attacks - A fighter cannot attack an opponent on the ground.
+The central referee is responsible for stopping the match immediately when one of the two fighters touches the floor with any part of the body apart from their feet.
+Stomps to the head or body of a downed Fighter can lead to minus points or disqualification (Judges must decide by majority decision). - Unsportsmanlike-like conduct.
 A Fighter shall have only one warning, then the normal procedure for penalty and disqualification shall be followed.
-However, in the case of gross unsportsmanlike like- conduct, the Fighter may be disqualified or deducted one point on the first offence, depending on the severity of the infringement.
-Inappropriately Arguing / Commenting on a referees / judges decision Inappropriately Arguing / Commenting on a score not given Attacking or verbally abusing an Official either inside or outside the Tatami.
-Pushing, grabbing without any other purpose, spitting or even attempting any of these actions shall result in the immediate removal from Coaching Area at Tatami and possible permanent removal from Arena or Event following Technical Committee review.
-Note : Violations of the rules and regulations may, depending how grave they are, lead to warnings, minus points or even disqualification?
-ART.
-6. LEGAL TECHNIQUES Kicks Front kick, Sidekick, Roundhouse kick, Heel kick (Sole of the foot only), Crescent kick, Axe kick (Sole of the foot only), Jump kicks Hands All kind of boxing punches.
+However, in the case of gross unsportsmanlike-like conduct, the Fighter may be disqualified or deducted one point on the first offence, depending on the severity of the infringement. - Inappropriately Arguing/ Commenting on a referees/judge's decision - Inappropriately Arguing/ Commenting on a score not given - Attacking or verbally abusing an Official either inside or outside the Tatami. - Pushing, grabbing without any other purpose, spitting or even attempting any of these actions shall result in the immediate removal from Coaching Area at Tatami and possible permanent removal from Area / Event following Technical Committee review. - Please Note: (Violations of the rules and regulations may, depending how grave they are, lead to warnings, minus points or even disqualification?